 Al Carr was born in Ohio and has lived

-and worked locally for two decades.
+and worked locally for three decades.

 Al's wife Barrie grew up in New York